-PySpark provides map(), mapPartitions() to loop/iterate through rows in RDD/DataFrame to perform the complex transformations, and these two returns the same number of records as in the original DataFrame but the number of columns could be different (after add/update).
+PySpark provides map(), mapPartitions() to loop/iterate through rows in RDD/DataFrame to perform the complex transformations, and these two return the same number of rows/records as in the original DataFrame but, the number of columns could be different (after transformation, for example, add/update).
+PySpark DataFrames are designed for distributed data processing, so direct row-wise iteration should be avoided when working with large datasets.
+Instead, consider using Spark’s built-in transformations and actions to process data more efficiently.

-PySpark also provides foreach() & foreachPartitions() actions to loop/iterate through each Row in a DataFrame but these two returns nothing, In this article, I will explain how to use these methods to get DataFrame column values and process.
+PySpark also provides foreach() & foreachPartitions() actions to loop/iterate through each Row in a DataFrame but these two return nothing.
+In this article, I will explain how to use these methods to get DataFrame column values.

 - Using map() to loop through DataFrame